github/docs/content/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/committing-changes-to-a-pull-request-branch-created-from-a-fork.md

 Only the user who created the pull request can give you permission to push commits to the user-owned fork.
 For more information, see "[AUTOTITLE](/pull-requests/collaborating-with-pull-requests/working-with-forks/allowing-changes-to-a-pull-request-branch-created-from-a-fork)."

-{% note %}
+> [!NOTE]

-**Note:** You can also make commits to a pull request branch from a fork of your repository through {% data variables.location.product_location %} by creating your own copy (or fork) of the fork of your repository and committing changes to the same head branch that the original pull request changes were created on.
+> You can also make commits to a pull request branch from a fork of your repository through {% data variables.location.product_location %} by creating your own copy (or fork) of the fork of your repository and committing changes to the same head branch that the original pull request changes were created on.
 For some general guidelines, see "[AUTOTITLE](/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork)."

-{% endnote %}

 1. On {% data variables.product.product_name %}, navigate to the main page of the fork (or copy of your repository) where the pull request branch was created.
 {% data reusables.repositories.copy-clone-url %}
 {% data reusables.command_line.open_the_multi_os_terminal %}

-   {% tip %}
+   > [!TIP]

-   **Tip:** If you prefer to clone the fork using {% data variables.product.prodname_desktop %}, then see "[AUTOTITLE](/repositories/creating-and-managing-repositories/cloning-a-repository#cloning-a-repository-to-github-desktop)."
+   > If you prefer to clone the fork using {% data variables.product.prodname_desktop %}, then see "[AUTOTITLE](/repositories/creating-and-managing-repositories/cloning-a-repository#cloning-a-repository-to-github-desktop)."

-   {% endtip %}
 1. Change the current working directory to the location where you want to download the cloned directory.

    ```shell